New 9/11 memorial in Lower Manhattan

 Chevat said the monuments will remind the nation to continue its support for the 9/11 compensation fund which has been recently cut by the federal government.

-According to the Center for Disease Control, 93,028 survivors and responders have enrolled in the World Trade Center Health Program, which provides medical screenings and monitoring for 9/11 illnesses.
+According to the Centers for Disease Control and Prevention, 93,028 survivors and responders have enrolled in the World Trade Center Health Program, which provides medical screenings and monitoring for 9/11 illnesses.
 The compensation fund has paid out $5 billion for about 21,000 claims, which have been extended to December 2020.

-The new memorial will be a reminder not to forget the sacrifice of those who came to the city’s aid, said Andy Herbert, 59, of Plainfield, Vt., the stone mason who sculpted the stones into its fine finish.
+The new memorial will be a reminder not to forget the sacrifice of those who came to the city’s aid, said Andy Herbert, 59, of Plainfield, Vermont, the stonemason who sculpted the stones into its fine finish.
 “It makes me incredibly proud to do something for the people who gave up their lives.’’
-Herbert worked with 28 different slabs that had to be broken and sculpted into wedges that created the monoliths.
+Herbert worked with 28 slabs that had to be broken and sculpted into wedges that created the monoliths.

-“This is in keeping with our promise to never forget,’’ said Alice Greenwald, president and CEO of the National September 11 Museum and Memorial who was on site.
+“This is in keeping with our promise to never forget,’’ said Alice Greenwald, president and CEO of the National September 11 Memorial & Museum who was on site.
 “Two million tons of debris was removed so we could rebuild, and now those people have either died or are sick.
 This is recognition of their sacrifice.’’

 Comments